 Great for easing irritated skin

-Now humans may love the smell of lavender, but mosquitos don’t so by using a little lavender essential oil mixed with a carrier can stop their cravings to snack on you!
-You can also use a moisturiser containing lavender.
+Now humans and bees (it’s a winner with bees too), may love the smell of lavender, but mosquitos don’t so by using a little lavender essential oil mixed with a carrier oil can stop their cravings to snack on you!
+Using a moisturiser with lavender (or a little lavender essential oil in your moisturiser) will definitely be a sign for mosquitoes to buzz off!

-Use lavender for an aromatic, calming, relaxing bath.
+Use lavender essential oil for an aromatic, calming, relaxing bath.

 How to make lavender tea.